FAQ Wilderness WOOT Trips

 When does registration open for WOOT?

-Registration opens Tuesday, June 4th for all WOOT Experiences.
+Registration will open in the comings months.
+Please stay tuned for an exact date and in the mean time reach out to the Viking Outdoor Recreation Program Coordinator with any questions.
 You can register online by clicking the REGISTER NOW link at the top of the Home Page as well as Registration Page.

 If I am a parent can I register my student?